systemPipeR/systemPipeShiny/README.md

 Your working directory should be set inside that project folder automatically.
 If you are using Rstudio, three main files will be opened for you: `global.R`, `ui.R` and `server.R`.
-Now you can just run the app by type `shiny::runApp()` in console or click on the green `> Run App` button on top right concern of the any these 3 files in Rstudio.
+Now you can just run the app by type `shiny::runApp()` in console or click on the green `> Run App` button on top right corner of the any these 3 files in Rstudio.
 In your global.R, scroll down to the bottom, you should see: